 Tournament Team Selection & Seeding Process

-First and foremost, the top 16 teams are determined based on the regular season standings, and subsequent selection processes will be implemented if needed. (as listed below) The 16 tournament seeds are divided between each division based on the number of teams that the division has in comparison to the league as a whole.
+First and foremost, the top 16 teams are determined based on the regular season standings, and subsequent selection processes will be implemented if needed. (unless the location is divided into 2 general divisions) The 16 tournament seeds are divided between each division based on the number of teams that the division has in comparison to the league as a whole.
 For example, if the session has 100 teams league wide, and the St. Charles division has 25 teams, that would mean that St. Charles teams make up 25% of the league, and thus, receive 25% of the seeds; which would equal 4 seeded teams out of that division.
 In the instance that a division has an uneven ratio, say 10% of the leagues teams (equaling 1.6 seeded teams, which means another division has a 1.4 ratio, or close to it), Kickball STL will issue a wild card to a team from one of those divisions.
 The wild card team will be selected using a league wide statistical method that will factor in league wide averages, and then score how each wild card team performed in comparison to the league-wide average.

 If a seeded team drops out of the tournament for any reason, the open spot will be awarded as follows:

 1. If the above wild card scenario is in play, the 1st runner-up of the wild card will get the spot.
 Subsequent runners-up will be next in line.

 2. If the wild card scenario is not in play, any "low seeded team" (less than 1) that won their divisional playoff round will be awarded the seed.
 In the instance that 2 or more "low seeded teams" won their divisional playoff round, the league wide statistical rating system will determine the team that advances.
 Runners up in the divisional championship game can only qualify for the bi state per the seasonal standings, as the runner up positions holds no weight in terms of bi state qualification.